HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 <div class="bg-success" markdown="1">
 ##### Purpose of Use for the Request

 This optional Task.input element represents the request's purpose of use (POU).
 In this example, it is to support a request for a claim, "CLMATTCH".
-When requesting attachments for Pre-Auth, it would be "COVAUTH".
+When requesting attachments for prior-auth, it would be "COVAUTH".

 ~~~
 {% include_relative includelines filename='cdex-task-example19.json' start=188 count=21 linenumber=true %}